zcyy0/Long-horizon-agent-rl-craftax/README.md

 enough to study a question that is hopeless at the button level — **when a reward finally arrives, which earlier decisions actually earned it?**

+> Status: the game harness and the evaluation tools are built and tested, and an
+> untrained planner has been profiled (see [`PROGRESS.md`](PROGRESS.md)).
+The
+> credit-assignment training experiments are next.
+This is a plan, not a results paper.

 ---

 ## 1. The problem